indix/vasuki/README.md

 You just have to launch a Vasuki instance for an environment and resources with a docker image.
 It would periodically poll the GoCD Server for any active jobs waiting in Queue with these constraints.
 If found, it would bring up agents (docker containers) injecting the necessary environment and resource information.
 Once found idle, it would kill the container and remove the agent from the server.

-You can run as many Vasuki instances in a machine for various environments / resources.
+You can run as many Vasuki instances in a machine for various environment and resource combinations.

 ## Features
 - Auto scale GoCD environments with resources automatically on demand
 - Completely stateless, preferred deployment is to start it as a deamon and put it behind a monit like process watch.

 ## Usage
+### Simple Example
 ```bash
 $ vasuki \
   --server-host localhost \